abbodi1406/BatUtil/YAOCTRI/README.md

 start normal installation now with the selected options (C2R_Config ini will be created too)

 2. Create setup configuration (Normal Install)
-create C2R_Config ini file, to be used later with YAOCTRI_Installer.cmd
+create C2R_Config ini file, to be used later with Installer.cmd

 3. Create setup configuration (Auto Install)
-create C2R_Config ini file with unattended option, which allow YAOCTRI_Installer.cmd to start the installation immediately
+create C2R_Config ini file with unattended option, which allow Installer.cmd to start the installation immediately

 ## Remarks:

+* If Configurator.cmd is ran from read-only path (e.g. DVD or network share), C2R_Config ini file will be created on the Desktop

+* When using Installer.cmd, if Office SourcePath does not exist, the script will try to auto detect alternative path, similar to Configurator.cmd

 * YAOCTRIR - Retail flavor is recommended only if you have actual retail/subscription key

-but you still can use it to install Retail SKUs, then use C2R-R2V to convert licensing to volume
+but you can still use it to install Retail SKUs, then use C2R-R2V to convert licensing to volume

 * For Windows 7 and 8.1, the workaround to install Office 2019 require installing corresponding Office 2016 products, and corresponding Office 2019 volume licences